TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- won't this be solved just by fixing the resources chooser?
 	- Look, unique names are ONLY required during serialization but official resources will be marked with [] anyway
 		- Otherwise it's merely a matter of displaying them
+	- obviously layers need unique names for serialization but that we're already handling well

 - Consider adding "+1 times" to resize calculation
 	- Also automatically "not tile" *during resizing* if it's less than original

 - "File is missing" needs to disappear if the deleted resource wasn't used anywhere
+	- Do we detect if it's unused?
+	- Maybe just remember if the message was shown for this resource
+	- Perhaps we'll know more once we get to serialization

 - Aquarium - We only really need to think how we'd do it manually and support it in the editor
 	- The rest is only about automatized placement, we shouldn't worry about these two simultaneously